wpgaurav/dynamic-month-year-into-posts/README.md

 Supports even the Rank Math's breadcrumbs, custom meta titles, excerpt etc.

 *How to use?*
 Just install the plugin (see Installation tab) and activate it.
-Add [year] to render current year and [month] to render current month automatically.
-As the months & years change, they get updated into the content and title automatically.
+Add [year] to render current year, [nyear] to render next year, [pyear] to render previous year and [month] to render current month automatically.
+As the months & years change, they get updated into the content and title automatically on the shortcode locations.

 **Rankmath** SEO plugin is (very) recommended but not required.
 [More details](https://gauravtiwari.org/snippet/dynamic-month-year/) | [Support](https://wordpress.org/support/plugin/dynamic-month-year-into-posts/) | [More WordPress Plugins](https://gauravtiwari.org/code/)